 Here’s my round-up of what I think are 10 of the most interesting nature and wildlife adventures in the country – though it’s by no means an exhaustive list.

 Updated April 2020.
 This post includes some affiliate links.
 If you make a purchase via one of these links, I may receive a small commission at no extra cost to you.

-Try to see the Porcupine Caribou Herd
+Wildlife adventures in Canada – try to see the Porcupine Caribou Herd

 The Porcupine caribou herd, found in the Yukon Territory and Alaska, is the fifth largest herd in North America with around 125,000 caribou.
 They migrate over 1,500 miles per year – the longest land migration of any animal on the earth.

 Their migration takes them from central Yukon in the winter to the calving grounds along the Beaufort Sea coast in the summer.

 To witness this migration you could try a rafting trip on the Firth River in July.
 Another option is to time your driving of the Dempster Highway in northern Yukon with their crossing – sometime in the spring or fall.
 A friend got very lucky in the summer of 2019 and caught the caribou migration from the Ivvavik National Park base camp.

 For further reading I highly recommend the book by Karsten Heuer Being Caribou.

 Want to see more snakes in one place than anywhere else in the world?

 You’ll have to travel to Manitoba.
 Twice a year, tens of thousands of red-sided garter snakes congregate at the surface of their winter dens and perform a mating ritual for a few weeks.
 Then it’s off to the marshes for the summer but by early fall they’re back to the dens.